MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Removed segmentation.** The Security pillar prioritizes strong segmentation to support the application of targeted security controls and to control the blast radius.

-Sharing resources, for example in multi-tenancy situations or co-locating multiple applications on a shared application platform, is an approach for reducing costs by increasing density and reducing the management surface.
+Sharing resources, for example in multitenancy situations or co-locating multiple applications on a shared application platform, is an approach for reducing costs by increasing density and reducing the management surface.
 This increased density can lead to security concerns like these:

 - Lateral movement between components that share resources is easier.
 A security event that compromises the availability of the application platform host or an individual application also has a larger blast radius.